Meetecho guide for chairs

 IN PERSON CHAIRS:

-Note: There is no need for in-person chairs to connect to the in-room projectors; for example, session slides will be shared via Meetecho.
+In-person chairs SHOULD NOT connect to the in-room projectors.
+Session slides will be shared via Meetecho.

 If an in-person chair does not have a laptop they can use for a session, a Chromebook can be requested from the Secretariat in advance or onsite via email to: support@ietf.org.